-Some time ago, a friend of mine remarked that we live in a society that doesn’t teach us how to end romantic relationships.
+A while back, a friend told me we live in a society that doesn’t teach us how to end romantic relationships.

 We seem to hold this notion, as a society, that if you are single and you meet someone you share a connection with, that means you’re supposed to start dating, without any regard as to whether or not you might be remotely compatible.
 In fact, I’ve even encountered folks who sneer at the notion of “compatibility,” saying that if you REALLY love each other, you should be able to work out any difference you have.